pmediano/ComputationalNeurodynamics/README.md

 2. If you don't have a Github account, create a Github account and proceed to **1**.

+This repository contains material for the 2015 and the 2016 editions of the course.
+You're welcome to have a look at both, but note that some of the 2015 material will not be covered this year.

 ## News

+- 18.X.2016: Updated readme and added first two exercises for the 2016 course.
 - 1.XII.2015: Added slides and references from the advanced Kuramoto lecture.
 - 30.XI.2015: Added code for Ex5.
 - 30.XI.2015: Added Ex3 solutions.